MRCIEU/CheckSumStats/README.md

 ## 1.3 Check the effect allele metadata

 We next check that the reported effect allele metadata is correct, by comparing the reported effect alleles for glioma to the GWAS catalog.
+We do this using the make\_plot\_gwas\_catalog() function.
+A dataframe of results, including the comparisons to the GWAS catalog, can also be obtained using the compare\_effect\_to\_gwascatalog function().

 ``` r
 Plot2<-make_plot_gwas_catalog(dat=Dat,efo_id =EFO$efo_id,trait="glioma")